isync/www-video-download/README.md

 #### n24-downloader.pl

 Categories in N24's Mediathek are somehow messed up: Videos filed under 'Nachrichten', or the special category 'Wetter', either are buried so deep in 'Mediathek' you'll never find them there or they don't show up at all.
-Anyway, this script downloads n24 videos, once you were able to find a sepcific one.
+Anyway, this script downloads N24 videos, once you were able to find a specific one.

 This script preceded the n-tv-download script - that's why the code is less organized.